voidumbrella/JoyousSpring/README.md

 # JoyousSpring - Balatro Mod

-Balatro mod that adds modern Yu-Gi-Oh! cards to Balatro.
+Balatro mod that adds modern Yu-Gi-Oh! cards to the game.

 ## Installation